 These Open Space, Agricultural, and Rural general plan land use designations reflect the existing and intended long term land use patterns for these areas and help maintain the historic identity and character of the Southwest planning area.
 Such designations also provide an edge to urban development and a separation between the adjoining area plans and San Diego County.
 This edge strengthens the identity of the Southwest planning area and helps to distinguish it from other communities.
 Future growth is largely accommodated northeast of the existing Cities of Temecula and Murrieta in the French Valley.
 Proposed land uses reflect, or are influenced by, the adopted specific plans described in the Policy Area section of this area plan.
-These specific plans depict a largely residential community with local-serving commercial and employment uses located along the major roadways.
-The residential community is focused around State Route 79 North (Winchester Road).
+These specific plans depict a largely residential community is focused around State Route 79 North (Winchester Road).
 Within that residential pattern, the French Valley Airport acts as a hub for surrounding business and industrial park development, which contributes significantly to an employment and economic focus for the Southwest planning area.
 State Route 79 North is the chief circulation route in the valley other than the Interstate 15 and Interstate 215 freeways.
 The adjacent areas accommodate regional uses and a large segment of potential commercial development.
 Despite this rather focused development, significant watercourses in the valley are maintained in adopted and proposed specific plans through open space designations.
-This stream system is depicted on the Southwest Area Plan Land Use Plan Watercourse Overlay designation.